 IV.
-CERTIFICATION OF GROUNDS FOR STANDING
+REQUIREMENTS FOR REVIEW

+a.
+Grounds for standing.
 Petitioner certifies pursuant to 37 C.F.R. § 42.104(a) that the patent for which review is sought is available for inter partes review and that Petitioner is not barred or estopped from requesting an inter partes review challenging the patent claims on the grounds identified in this petition.
+The Commissioner is hereby authorized to charge all fees due in connection with this matter to Deposit Account No. 50-1814.